contagon/handbook/handbook/12-primary.md

 Nursery leaders love, teach, and minister to the children.
 They also ensure their safety and well-being.

 At least two people should be called for each nursery class.
-If the nursery leaders are not husband and wife, they should be of the same gender.
-The nursery leaders ensure the safety and well-being of the children.
+If the nursery leaders are not husband and wife, they should be the same gender.
+Nursery leaders ensure the safety and well-being of the children.

 Nursery lasts the entire time scheduled for Primary.
 For more information, see [12.1.3](12-primary.md#1213-ao-classes) and [12.3.5](12-primary.md#1235-teachers-and-nursery-leaders).